learn-static/hist-320/content/4-web-setup.md

 ---

-In the first lab for this course you created a GitHub account and practiced creating a repository.
+In the first Lab for this course you created a GitHub account and practiced creating a repository.
 Now, you'll be working on GitHub to set up your project website.

 ## Step 1.
 Log in to GitHub